D'Youville University: Mid-century expansion

 As the U.S. economy bounced back from the great depression in the 1950s, D'Youville's enrollment began increasing and stimulated need for a larger campus.
-As a result of D’Youville's growth during the late-1950's and 1960's, many of the campus buildings possess a mid-century architectural style.
+As a result of D’Youville's growth during the late 1950s and 1960s, many of the campus buildings possess a mid-century architectural style.

 Six campus buildings were erected between 1956 and 1969, largely driven by the vision and fundraising of Sister Francis Xavier Lynch.
 The original campus library building was built in 1956.
 Madonna Hall was built in 1959.
 Mary Agnes Hall was built in 1964.
 The Health Science Building was erected in 1966 and is currently referred to as the Dr. Pauline M. Alt Building.
 The College Center and Gymnasium were constructed in 1969.
 Marguerite Hall was also constructed in 1969.

 D'Youville remained a women's college until 1970, men started being admitted in 1971.

 The transition to co-ed was controversial and met with resistance at the time, however, the change was necessary to navigate enrollment declines as many other regional institutions had already transitioned to co-ed before D'Youville.
 The financial difficulties surrounding the enrollment decline necessitated the sale of Mary Agnes Hall less than 10 years after it was built, which has since been operated as Mary Agnus Manor, an adult assisted living facility.
 The purchase of an old laundry mat building adjacent to campus in 1978 was the first evidence that D'Youville's financial situation had stabilized following the co-ed transition.

 In 1984, President Ronald Reagan spoke at D'Youville during a campaign event with the Italian and Polish communities near the end of his first term in office after participating in the dedication of the Santa Maria Towers.
 This event is referenced as the only visit that President Reagan ever made to Buffalo, New York, and as a result, a memorial service with residents and community leaders was also held at D'Youville 20 years later when he died in 2004.